cunarist/rinf/README.md

 ## Platform Support

-All the challenging build settings are automatically handled by this package.
+All platforms available with Flutter are [tested](https://github.com/cunarist/rust-in-flutter/actions/workflows/ci.yaml) and supported.
+Also, challenging build settings are automatically handled by this package.

 | Dev OS  | Linux | Android | Windows | macOS | iOS | Web |
 | ------- | ----- | ------- | ------- | ----- | --- | --- |